 While the building is currently a serene place to sit, it was no doubt a very different matter when school was in session.
 Full of sweating children learning their lessons and eager to be released to play.
 Children lived on the mission in dormitories.
-Classes were held 5 days per week initially in the morning between 8.30 and 11am.
-However, by 1950 there were 80 children enrolled at the school and school was taught in two sessions with the children divided between a morning and afternoon session.
+Classes were held five days per week initially in the morning between 8.30am and 11.00am.
+However, by 1950 enrolments had increased to 80 children taught in two groups, one in the morning and one in the afternoon.
 Classes included reading writing arithmetic, geography history singing and drawing.
-By 1925 11 subjects were taught in English and 5 in Arrarnta.
+By 1925 11 subjects were taught in English and five in Arrarnta.

 The builder Mr Dave Hart arrived in February 1896 after the foundations had been laid.
 Hart worked closely with Samuel, originally from Wilyara north east of Alice Springs.
 The building was opened as a school and temporary church on the 7th June 1896 and continued to be used as a school until 1953.

 Two baptisms occurred in this building on the day it opened, that of Isaac, son of Paulus Ebalanga and Lebe; and Benjamin, son of Phillipus Titjinana and Margareta.

 Apart from a brief period 1906-1910, when Mr Hillier was employed as a teacher, teaching the children was part of the duties of the missionaries for the first 40 years of the school’s operation.
 This changed in 1922 when H.A Heinrich was employed as a teacher.
 He ran the school until 1932.
 He was followed by Ruth Pech until 1940 when Hilda Wurst took over as teacher and stayed until the new school was built in 1953.